dell-research-harvard/linktransformer/README.md

 ## News

 - If you are just looking to demo the package on your data, try out this [HuggingFace Space](https://huggingface.co/spaces/96abhishekarora/linktransformer_merge) to merge two data frames!!
 - All linkage models have been updated!
-(On the safe paths).
+(On the same paths).
 Larger training datasets for Company models, better performance across the board!
 Check them out.
 - Online contrastive loss is now available for linkage model training - especially useful for training with paired data containing binary labels.
 Try it out!
 The tutorial will be out soon.

 ## Features